Field-level likelihood for projected fields: Evolved projected fields from initial projected fields: Introduction

 At linear order, the evolved projected density fields are uniquely determined by the initial projected density fields -- they are simply scaled by the growth factor.
 Unfortunately, at non-linear order, this is not true: the evolved projected density fields depends on the initial projected density fields and also all the other modes that affect its evolution through mode coupling.
 In this paper we will refer to those as bulk modes.
 Based on counting the available degrees of freedom it is obvious that the information about the bulk modes is very degenerate in the projected field, which makes the 2D field level likelihood no easier and perhaps even more difficult than fitting the full 3D field directly.

 Naively, one could bite the bullet and simply fit both the initial projected and bulk modes and use that in fitting the projected fields \cite{2108.04825}.
 However, an alternative approach is to hybridise between field-level likelihood and summary statistics approach.
 Namely, the dominant contribution, which is the effect of the initial projected modes on the evolved projected modes is treated deterministically and the residual effects of the bulk modes is treated probabilisticaly in terms of translationally and rotationally invariant correlators.
 The way to to think about it is the following.
 Consider the set of all possible realization of (three-dimensional) initial conditions.
 For each initial condition there is a corresponding evolved matter field.
 The ensemble mean of both initial and evolved fields is zero.
 Next consider as subset of initial conditions that produce a required initial projected conditions.
-Such set has a corresponding well-defined set of evolved density fields and a corresponing set of evolved projected fields.
+Such set has a corresponding well-defined set of evolved density fields and a corresponding set of evolved projected fields.
 On large scales we know that the mean of these fields needs to follow the linear theory.
 What happens on weakly non-linear scales is the subject of this paper.

 This paper is organized as follow.
 In Section \ref{sec:theory} we develop a theory of evolved projected fields using Lagrangian perturbation theory.
 We test this theory in the Section \ref{sec:simulations}.
+In Section \ref{sec:likelihood} we implement a likelihood and perform sampling to reconstruct the initial conditions.
 In the final section \ref{sec:discussion} we discuss how this can be applied to a real-world scenario and conclude.
 In this exploratory paper we focus on the dark matter only.

 [1]{\mathbf{#1}} {{\vb{k}}} {{\vb{q}}} {{\vb{x}}} {\vb{p}} {\vb{\Psi}} {{\vb{k}_{\perp}}} {{k}_\perp} {{k_{\parallel}}} {{q_{\parallel}}} {P_{\perp}}

 {{\vb{x}_{\perp}}} {{x_{\parallel}}} {\hat{P}}